 - Provide human resources support.
 A PEO can give you access to a human resources business partner (HRBP), who you can call with questions.
 An HRBP can advise on workplace issues and support compliance with health and safety standards and employment law.

-For starters, a PEO cannot manage your employees.
+Therefore, a PEO cannot manage your employees.
 Your PEO’s name might be on your employee’s paycheck, but you’re still the boss.
 Promotion and termination decisions remain with you, as does the responsibility to allocate work and coach and inspire your team.
+While PEOs take on many administrative functions, certain employer responsibilities always remain with your business.

 Given these state-by-state limitations, a PEO can actually add rather than subtract complexity for multi-state employers.

-*As of March 2023, the 4 monopolistic states in the US are: North Dakota, Ohio, Wyoming, and Washington.
+*As of 2025, the four monopolistic states in the US are: North Dakota, Ohio, Wyoming, and Washington.

 Technically, any company can use a PEO.
-Although individual PEOs may specialize in particular industries or business sizes, no rule prevents very large (or very small) businesses from working with a PEO.
+Although individual PEOs may specialize in particular industries or business sizes, no rule prevents anything from very large-sized companies to small businesses from working with a PEO.

-That said, PEO services are generally thought to be valuable to small businesses with less than 50 employees—especially those with employees in multiple states.
+That said, PEO services are generally considered valuable to small businesses with less than 50 employees, especially those with employees in multiple states.
 These organizations are large enough to have significant human resources and accounting obligations but may be too small to employ specialists in the relevant areas.

 PEOs typically use one of two pricing models:

-- Flat fee.
+Flat fee.
 Flat fee PEOs charge a fixed price per employee.
 Rates typically run between $900 and $1500 per employee per year.
+For instance, if you have 20 employees, and your PEO charges $1,200 per employee annually, your total cost—flat fee—would be $24,000 per year.

-- Percentage of overall payroll.
-PEOs that use this model often charge 3-10% of a company’s total annual payroll per year.
+Percentage of overall payroll.
+PEOs that use this model often charge 3-10% of a company’s total annual payroll.
+As an example of this method, if your annual payroll is $500,000 and your PEO charges 5%, your total cost would be $25,000 per year.

-Pros and cons of working with a PEO
+Pros and Cons of Outsourcing to a PEO

-PEOs are attractive to business owners because they can decrease administrative work related to employment, —but they do have limitations and drawbacks.
+PEOs are attractive to business owners because they can handle complex payroll functions and decrease administrative work related to employment—but they still have limitations and drawbacks.
 Here’s an overview of the pros and cons of working with a PEO.

-- Employee benefits for a lower cost.
-Because PEOs serve as employers of record for their client companies’ workforces, they technically have large numbers of employees.
-A PEO can leverage a large organization’s buying power to secure quality employee benefits at a somewhat lower rate than those that a small business can secure.
-Discounts are usually no more than 20%.
+Employee benefits for a lower cost.
+Because PEOs serve as employers of record for their client companies’ workforces, they technically have many employees across multiple client organizations.
+A PEO can leverage a large organization’s buying power to secure better, more comprehensive benefits packages at a somewhat lower rate than those that a small business can secure.
+However, discounts are usually no more than 20%.

 Cons of PEOs

-- Decreased control.
-Working with a PEO requires businesses to release control over employee benefits: You’ll be required to work with the PEO’s benefits provider and may have less flexibility in the plans you can offer your staff.
+Decreased control.
+Working with a PEO requires businesses to adapt to the PEO’s established HR processes and benefits providers.
+You’ll have to work with the PEO’s benefits provider and may have less flexibility in the plans you can offer your staff.
 The PEO will also hold payroll and human resources information, making it more difficult for businesses to access critical data.
+Ultimately, administrative aspects such as benefits management are transferred to the PEO, which can be both an advantage and limitation.

-- Reactive, rather than proactive support.
-PEOs tout access to HRBPs—human resources professionals whom you can call to ask questions or seek advice.
+Reactive, rather than proactive support.
+PEOs tout access to HRBPs whom you can call to ask questions or seek advice.
 But a PEO’s HRBP isn’t likely to give you a call to proactively let you know what you need to be thinking about.
 If you don’t know what questions to ask, compliance tasks can fall through the cracks—and you (not your PEO) will face the penalties.

-You don’t need to partner with a PEO to efficiently manage compliance, payroll, human resources, and employment obligations.
+You don’t need to partner with a PEO or strictly rely on complex HR software to efficiently manage compliance, payroll, human resources, and employment obligations.
 Consider the following alternatives:

 - Keep it in-house.
 There’s no rule against going it alone.
 Handling your own employer obligations keeps you deeply involved in every aspect of your business.
 It also doesn’t come with an out-of-pocket expense—though you will spend time on it.
 Employment and tax laws are complicated, and mistakes can be costly.
 At the very least, you’ll probably want to engage a CPA to file your taxes, use payroll software, and consider paying for HR advice.